intel/llvm/clang/docs/SYCLFERFCIntegrationHeaderFooter.md

 * an encoding of the type that is captured
 * its size and its offset

+This assumes that the layout of the lambda is the same on both the host and the device, which might not be the case when the host compiler is different.

 In the above example, the first two parameters are standard layout types (the int `i` and the struct `test_s`), the third one, although a standard layout type, is a type which needs special handling.
 The last entry acts as a terminating entry.

 This allows the run-time library to recreate the function object on the device.